oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 This document extends [@!OpenID.Federation, section 1.2] by introducing the following terms to improve the readability of this profile:

 Federation Protocol Entity
-: <br>An Entity within the federation that fulfils a protocol role, such as an OpenID Provider, OpenID Connect Relying Party, OAuth 2.0 Authorization Server, OAuth 2.0 Client, or OAuth 2.0 Protected Resource.
-This is typically a Leaf Entity.<br>
+: <br>An Entity within the federation that fulfils a protocol role, such as an OpenID Provider, OpenID Connect Relying Party, OAuth 2.0 Authorization Server, OAuth 2.0 Client, or OAuth 2.0 Protected Resource.<br>

 Federation Service Entity
 : <br>An Entity within the federation that does not play a protocol role but instead takes on an operational role within the federation, such as a Trust Anchor, an Intermediate Entity, or a Trust Mark Issuer.<br>